 In 1970, a group of community members wanted to start a shelter to house the growing number of at-risk youth who were running away from foster homes.
 The Burlington Ecumenical Action Ministry teamed up with this group of concerned citizens to found SHAC, which stood for Shelter Action and later became known as Spectrum Youth & Family Services.

 Skills Programs: We offer coaching and mentoring for young people on basic life and survival skills, such as getting an education, finding and keeping a job, finding a place to live, or getting a driver’s license so that they can transition successfully to adulthood.
+We work with youth from diverse backgrounds, with specific programs for youth who identify as multicultural or who are in state custody.

 Watch Mark Redmond, our Executive Director, describe some of the programs that we offer: